Introduction and Purpose

 If an Adult Sponsor is using a spectator, the lobby host will need to ensure that spectators are set to only be able to spectate their respective team using the in-game lobby settings found within Overwatch.

-3.3.3 In-Game Content Updates
+3.3.2 In-Game Content Updates

 New maps and heroes added to the competitive pool of Overwatch 2 during the regular season may be available for use in a PlayVS match.
 All competing teams will be notified of any map pool or hero changes and/or additions at least one (1) week in advance to them being available.
 Any maps or heroes currently disabled in-game by Blizzard Entertainment will not be available to use in PlayVS official matches.
 This rulebook will be updated as needed to act as a source of truth.

 Any new map or hero added to the competitive pool of Overwatch 2 after the regular season has ended will not be available for Playoffs.
 Any new competitive Game Modes added to Overwatch 2 will be assessed for the following season.
-We will not be adding any new Game Modes mid-season to our competitive Matches.
+We will not add any new Game Modes mid-season to our competitive Matches.

 4. Post-Match Process